tdimnet/tdimnet/README.md

 ## About Me

 - My name is Thomas (call me Tom), I'm French, and I live in Paris.
-- I work as a Software Engineer and a Computer Science Teacher.
+- I work as a Cloud Engineer (I've been Software Engineer and Computer Science Teacher in the past few years).
+- I love teaching and building things with code and cloud: these are truly my passions in life.
-- My main programming languages are JavaScript/TypeScript, Python, And Php.
+- My main programming languages are JavaScript/TypeScript, Python, Php, and C#.
 - I use and love Vim.